kingslycb/eDNAcheck-tool/README.md

-## About
+# About
-The eDNA_ObisTool is an online tool that allows to assess the plausibility of species detections in marine molecular biodiversity data.
+The <span style="color: green;">eDNA_ObisTool</span> is an online tool that allows to assess the plausibility of species detections in marine molecular biodiversity data.
 The backend of the eDNA_ObisTool is Python-based.

 ### What eDNA_ObisTool does?